deepflowio/docs/translate/translated/04-best-practice/06-production-deployment.md

 ## Use HostNetwork

-Enable the HostNetwork of deepflow-server to reduce the pressure on kube-proxy.
+Enable HostNetwork for deepflow-server to reduce kube-proxy load.

 `values-custom.yaml` configuration: